apache/spark/docs/streaming-flume-integration.md

   and transactions to pull data from the sink.
 Transactions succeed only after data is received and replicated by Spark Streaming.

-This ensures that stronger reliability and [fault-tolerance guarantees](streaming-programming-guide.html#fault-tolerance-semantics) than the previous approach.
+This ensures stronger reliability and
+[fault-tolerance guarantees](streaming-programming-guide.html#fault-tolerance-semantics)
+than the previous approach.
 However, this requires configuring Flume to run a custom sink.
 Here are the configuration steps.